ibn-xu/CFA3_LOS/CFAIII_LOS.md

 b. compare alternative investments and bonds as risk mitigators in relation to a long equity position;

-c. compare traditional and risk-based approaches to defining the investment opportunity set, including alternative investments;
+c. compare traditional and risk-based approaches to defining the investment **opportunity set**, including alternative investments;

 d. discuss **investment considerations** that are important in allocating to different types of alternative investments;